 School District 51 transportation coordinator, Mr. Dave Montoya.
-We've worked with Dave Montoya in the... in the past when designing subdivisions and bus shelters and things of that nature.
-And we specifically contacted Dave Montoya to suggest a relocation of the bus stop potentially to something to the east maybe even to the intersection of Whitehead Drive.
-The applicant's also willing to construct a bus stop shelter - - be it a raid shelter, a covered shelter - - to further
+We've worked to suggest a relocation of the bus stop potentially to something to the east maybe even to the intersection of Whitehead Drive.
+The applicant's also willing to construct a bus stop shelter - - be it a raid shelter, a covered shelter - - to further mitigate some of the concerns we've heard from the neighbors.